-- If you want a serenaded ride, you will be expected to pay more.
+- You will be expected to pay more if you want a serenaded ride.
 We got serenaded for free because our Gondolier was awesome.
-However we never asked for it, it was spontaneous.
+However, we never asked for it, it was spontaneous.

-- For current costs, hop over to the official Gondola Website here.
-You can also pre-book your Venice Gondola Ride on this website here.
+- You can pre-book your Venice Gondola Ride on this website here.

 7. Venture inside the Basilica di San Marco, Venice

-- Skip-the-line Tickets: The queue for the Basilica can get very long and waiting time around 45min is normal.
-We bought a Skip-The-Line ticket for only 2 Euros, which allowed us much quicker access into the Basilica and we cannot recommend this option highly enough!
+- Skip-the-line Tickets: The queue for the Basilica can get very long, and a waiting time of around 45min is normal.
+We bought a Skip-The-Line ticket for only 2 Euros, which allowed us much quicker access to the Basilica, and we cannot recommend this option highly enough!